DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 	- [x] Proximity-based component w/ pre-set dialogue interactions (that have their own conditions) for tutorial purposes
 	- [x] Room event-based component w/ enum for which room event should trigger it (enter, start, clear, or exit)
 	- [ ] Gameplay event-based component - List of event + dialogue interaction pairs that will trigger when the event fires

+- [ ] Small demonstration / tutorial sequence to show off the capabilities of the new system

 BUGS:
-- Consider how to validate and invalidate tutorials (just use the tags lol)
+- [x] Consider how to validate and invalidate tutorials (just use the tags lol)
 - Getting a dynamic dialogue interaction while you have an optional one is gonna remove the optional one.
 Keep this as a feature?
-- Can still control player while the animation for the dynamic dialogue is playing
+- [ ] Can still control player while the animation for the dynamic dialogue is playing
+- [x] Interaction queue?

 ## Small Change to the Shop
 - [ ] Rework the relinquish upgrade to just be a boost to one stat instead of taking away another stat first.